|© 1993 - 2019 CaptainJohn.org

 cases) than the Looper originally paid for it.
 Most likely, some improvements were made to the boat.
 Still, this is a great option.

 If you are buying a boat with intentions of keeping it, give some careful thought as to how you are going to use it after you cruise the Loop.
-If
+If you

-fresh potable water turns back as many sailors cruising deep into the Caribbean, as lack of fuel turns back power boats.
+potable water turns back as many sailors cruising deep into the Caribbean, as lack of fuel turns back power boats.
 For sailors cruising the

 Caribbean, we strongly suggest a water-maker is in your future.
 For powerboats, for sure an economical long range vessel is required.